-The University of Utah College of Pharmacy supports the missions of the University of Utah and U Health.
+The University of Utah College of Pharmacy supports the missions of the University of Utah and the University of Utah Health Sciences Center.
 The Mission of the University of Utah College of Pharmacy is to: 1) advance health care related to optimal medication outcomes through education and training; 2) discover, develop and disseminate new biomedical knowledge and technology; and 3) provide pharmacy-based services and outreach activities to the community.